Investing in Robotics Companies and Stocks

 Robots Replacing Humans Doing the Worst Jobs

 Warehousing is not the only job that’s a pain in the butt to do.
 Industrial inspection tasks, maintenance, and high-rise window cleaning are all examples of relatively dangerous and time-consuming jobs.
 As in the case of warehousing, robots are now better equipped to deal with these.
 A startup called Aerones developed drones and robots that clean wind turbines at one-fifth of the cost of human industrial climbers.
 This kind of regular maintenance not only increases wind farms’ energy efficiency but their lifetime as well.
-New Zealand startup Invert Robotics specializes in industrial inspection as a service – a task it can do much faster and with a better quality than humans.
+New Zealand startup Invert Robotics specializes in industrial inspection as a service – a task it can do much faster and with better quality than humans.
 To reinforce our previous point, both these startups employ machine vision to get the job done.
+Industrial robots may not always look as we would expect them to, something we covered in our piece on “Why The Future of Robotics May be Four-Legged.”

 Robots in Healthcare